 In addition to licensing, the Human Fertilisation & Embryo Authorisation (HFEA) has several other responsibilities:

 Under the terms of the HFEA Act 1990, any fertility centre in the UK must take into account the welfare of any child who may be born as a result of a treatment, and of any other children who may be affected by the birth.
-In order to fulfill this obligation, clinics must assess each case before accepting them onto the programme.
+In order to fulfil this obligation, clinics must assess each case before accepting them onto the programme.
 The following welfare of the child issues may be discussed with the patients:

 For more information, please refer to the HFEA website at: www.hfea.gov.uk